Extremal graphical modeling with latent variables via convex optimization: Experimental demonstrations

 \section{Experimental demonstrations}

 In our numerical experiments, we use \texttt{eglatent} as a model selection procedure and perform a second refitting step on the selected model structure to estimate the model parameters; see Appendix~\ref{sec:refit} for details.
+Code to reproduce our results can be found at \url{https://github.com/sebastian-engelke/extremal_latent_learning}.